kanthrishav/cv_ml_dl_ai/jetson-orin-nano/README.md

 3. Setting up VNC on Jetson and accessing it via RealVNC (I got into a lot of errors while doing this)
 4. Checking health of docker engine, nvidia container packages, jetson containerization packages, CUDA, tensorRT and other requirements for LLM/VLM inference

+To setup the SSD this link from Nvidia Jetson AI labs would suffice : https://www.jetson-ai-lab.com/tips_ssd-docker.html

 ### 1. Check firmware/bootloader/OS/JetPack versions and compare to latest

 This prints what you have and (best-effort) scrapes NVIDIA pages to show the current latest so you can see if you’re up-to-date.
 Latest JetPack/L4T references: JetPack page and r36.4.4 release notes.